tyconsulting/blog.tyang.github.io/_posts/2010-07-19-enhanced-scom-alerts-notification-emails.md

 <a href="http://blog.tyang.org/wp-content/uploads/2010/09/image18.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2010/09/image_thumb18.png" alt="image" width="580" height="387" border="0" /></a>
 <ul>
-	<li><strong>$NotifiedResState</strong> – At the end of this script, after the email is sent, it changes the resolution state of the alert to “Notified”.
+	<li><strong>$NotifiedResState</strong> – At the end of this script, after the email is sent, it changes the resolution state of the alert to "Notified".
 I have manually created such resolution state using SCOM Operations Console with number 85.
 You can use other number if you wish, just make sure this variable represent the right number of the resolution state you want the script to set the alert to at the end.</li>
 	<li><strong>Function getResStateName</strong> - Modify function getResStateName to have ALL the resolution states for your SCOM environment.</li>
 	<li><strong>$strSMTP</strong> – The FQDN of your SMTP server</li>
 	<li><strong>$iPort</strong> – Port used for SMTP. default is 25. if your SMTP server is not use port 25, please change this variable accordingly.</li>